 19. Spice drawer organizer tray

-Keeping spice bottles organized in a drawer with a spice organizer tray, makes it easy to read the labels of small bottles.
+Keeping spice bottles organized in a drawer with a spice organizer tray makes it easy to read the labels of small containers.

 20. Built-in table

 A free-standing table and chairs can be problematic in a small kitchen since it requires a lot of floor space for clearance.
-Building a counter top extension to be used as a dining area adds extra working counter top and requires clearance on only three sides rather than four, saving precious inches of floor space.
+Building a countertop extension in the dining area adds an extra working countertop.
+This countertop requires permission on only three sides rather than four, saving precious inches of floor space.

 21. Extra tall cabinets with a rolling ladder